 |Leadership (including governance, transformation and culture)||

 Helen Stevens-JonesJackie Hughes

 *Targeted intervention is a heightened level of escalation that requires significant action on the part of the Health Board and is accompanied by continued Welsh government oversight.

-Targeted Improvement Framework (TIIF) Steering Group papers:
+Targeted Improvement Framework (TIIF) Steering Group Chair's Assurance Reports:

 Agreed Targeted Intervention Maturity Matrices